After Birth - Quick Safety Check

 What if I give birth prematurely?

 Premature births are often associated with problems in pregnancy.
-As long as your placenta is examined and cleared from any type of abnormality after birth your placenta is suitable for consumption.
+As long as your placenta is examined and cleared from any type of abnormality and stored safely after birth, your placenta is likely suitable for consumption.

 I want to donate my baby’s cord blood.
 Will I still be able to have my placenta made into capsules?